jfb-h/MainPaths.jl/docs/src/index.md

 julia> mp = mainpath(g, weight, traversal)
 Mainpath with 9 vertices and 8 edges.
 ```
-The `mainpath` function returns a `MainPathResult`, which just wraps a `SimpleDiGraph` representing the main path network and a vector indicating the indices of the main path vertices in the original graph:
+The `mainpath` function returns a `MainPathResult`, which just wraps a `SimpleDiGraph` representing the main path network, a vector indicating the indices of the main path vertices in the original graph, and a vector indicating the nodes at which the main path traversal was started:

 ```julia
 julia> mp.mainpath